 FOR IMMEDIATE RELEASE

-The Lymphatic Education & Research Network (LE&RN) 2015 5k Walk to Fight Lymphedema & Lymphatic Diseases, which will begin at 9:30 a.m. with registration at Cadman Plaza Park, Brooklyn and commence at 11:00 a.m. with a ribbon cutting and speeches.
+The Lymphatic Education & Research Network (LE&RN) will host the 2015 5k Walk to Fight Lymphedema & Lymphatic Diseases, which will begin at 9:30 a.m. with registration at Cadman Plaza Park, Brooklyn and commence at 11:00 a.m. with a ribbon cutting and speeches.
 Registration is easy and teams are forming now.

 Founded in 1998, the Lymphatic Education & Research Network (formerly LRF) is a 501(c)(3) not-for profit organization whose mission is to fight lymphatic disease and lymphedema through education, research and advocacy.
 LE&RN provides valuable education resources for the millions of people who suffer from lymphedema and lymphatic disease.
 LE&RN fosters and supports research that can deepen the medical community's understanding of the lymphatic system.
 For more information about lymphatic disease or the Lymphatic Education & Research Network, please visit www.LymphaticNetwork.org or call (516) 625-9675.